 As of the end of the reporting period, the share of debt securities was 40.5%, an increase of 2.3pt from the end of 2021.
 Of this, treasury bonds, local government bonds and financial bonds issued by government-sponsored banks made up 26.2% of total investment assets, up by 4.1pt from the end of 2021.
 With this, the average duration on fixed income assets reached 7.9 years, extended by 0.8 years versus the end of 2021.
-Moreover, 98.2% of enterprise bonds and financial bonds issued by non-government-sponsored banks had an issuer/debt rating of AA/A-1 or above.
+Moreover, 98.2% of enterprise bonds and financial bonds issued by non-government-sponsored banks had an issuer/ debt rating of AA/A-1 or above.
 Of this, the share of AAA reached 93.3%.
-We boasted a professional internal creditrating team and sound credit risk management systems covering the entire debt securities investment process, namely, before, during and after the investment.
-We continued to improve the Group-wise integrated credit-rating management system, evaluated the credit-ratings of both the debt and debt issuers and identified the credit risk based on our internal credit-rating systems, while considering other factors such as macroeconomic conditions, and external credit-ratings in order to make well-informed investment decisions.
-At the same time, to proactively control the credit risk of the stock of bond holdings, we followed a uniform and standardised set of regulations and procedures, combining both regular and unscheduled follow-up tracking post the investment.
+We boasted a professional internal credit-rating team and sound credit risk management systems covering the entire debt securities investment process, namely, before, during and after the investment.
+We continued to improve the Group-wise integrated credit-rating management systems, while considering other factors such as macroeconomic conditions, and external credit-ratings in order to make well-informed investment decisions.
+At the same time, to pro-actively control the credit risk of the stock of bond holdings, we followed a uniform and standardised set of regulations and procedures, combining both regular and unscheduled follow-up tracking post the investment.
 Our corporate/enterprise bond holdings spread over a wide range of sectors with good diversification effect; we set great store by credit risk management, strictly controlling the exposure to the real estate sector, and carefully select targets to ensure that the risk is manageable.
 Overall, the debt issuers of our investments all reported sound financial strength, with credit risk under control.